Scoliosis Treatment Brisbane

 For scoliosis treatment Brisbane you have come to the right place.
 At Brisbane West Osteopathy we aim to understand the underlying causes of scoliosis so we can most effectively treat it.
 To help us do this, we use a customised diagnostic and treatment tool called Osteo Diagnostic Platform (ODP).
-Dr Enevoldsen initially developed this platform and Dr Haseya has since assisted to refine it.
-Dr Enevoldsen has trained many osteopaths around Australia in its use.
+Dr Enevoldsen initially developed this platform and has since trained many osteopaths around Australia in its use.
 Using ODP, we diagnose and treat scoliosis differently from many conventional approaches.
 Let’s take a look.

 What We do Differently